 - Learn about creating Accessible Documents and fixing inaccessible documents

-- Use the Panorama tool to scan and improve the accessibility of existing documents in your course
+- Use Canvas Accessibility tools to scan and improve the accessibility of existing documents in your course

 Exams and Quizzes